llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

     * `OMP_TARGET_OFFLOAD=disabled` for targeting host
     * `ACC_PROFLIB` for the OpenACC Profiling Interface
 * `update` directive:
+    * `if_present` clause
     * `self` clause and alias `host`
     * `device` clause
-    * Presence restriction:
+    * Presence restriction when `if_present` is not specified:
-        * OpenACC 3.0 requires variables appearing in these clauses to be already present on the device.
+        * OpenACC 3.0 requires variables appearing in `self`, `host`, or `device` to be already present on the device when `if_present` is not specified.
 However, while it suggests a runtime error when this restriction is violated by an application, it does not strictly require any specific behavior.
-        * For now, Clacc produces the same behavior as OpenMP 5.0's `omp target update` when this restriction is violated: no data transfer occurs.
-        * Changes have been proposed to the OpenACC specification to strictly require a runtime error instead, and so Clacc will likely adjust its behavior in the future.
-Most likely, Clacc will utilize OpenMP TR8's `present` motion modifier once Clang supports it.
+Changes have been proposed to the OpenACC specification to strictly require a runtime error instead.
+        * Traditional compilation mode:
+            * The behavior described above is fully supported.
+            * Although the traditional compilation mode user typically does not need to be aware, the OpenMP translation of the `self`, `host`, and `device` clauses use an OpenMP TR8 feature when `if_present` is not specified: the `present` motion modifier.
+            * If desired, it is possible to adjust the translation or related diagnostics by using the command-line options discussed below for source-to-source mode.
+The difference is that, by default in traditional compilation mode, the related diagnostics are disabled.
+        * Source-to-source mode:
+            * Occurrences of the `self`, `host`, or `device` clause without the `if_present` clause produce compile-time error diagnostics by default.
+The purpose of the diagnostics is to ensure the user is aware that the OpenMP translation includes the `present` motion modifier because it is unlikely to be supported yet by foreign OpenMP compilers.
+            * The diagnostics are actually warnings enabled by `-Wopenacc-omp-update-present`, which is enabled and treated as an error by default in source-to-source mode.
+            * To work around this issue, any of the following command-line options can be specified:
+                * `-Wno-error=openacc-omp-update-present` converts the
+                  diagnostic to a warning to make it easier to find all occurrences.
+                * `-Wno-openacc-omp-update-present` disables the diagnostic entirely.
+This is useful if the generated OpenMP will not be compiled or if the OpenMP compiler actually already supports the `present` motion modifier.
+                * `-fopenacc-update-present-omp=no-present` suppresses
+                  the diagnostic by changing the translation not to use the `present` motion modifier.
+Contrary to OpenACC semantics, this translation does not produce a runtime error when the specified variable is not present on the device.
+However, this translation should be sufficient for OpenACC applications that are robust enough not to actually encounter this runtime error.
+                * There are various other imperfect translations of these clauses to standard OpenMP that might be useful under other conditions.
+We will consider adding support if there is user demand.
+See the section "Update Directives" in `README-OpenACC-design.md` for a discussion of alternative translations that we considered.
+        * `-fopenacc[-ast]-print=acc`, `-ast-print`, `-ast-dump`,
+          etc. mode:
+            * Debugging modes like these do not actually print OpenMP source code, so they leave the aforementioned diagnostic disabled as in traditional compilation mode.
     * nesting within a `data` directive
     * in `self`, `host`, and `device` clauses, subarrays specifying contiguous blocks